Chriscodinglife/kubernewhatnow/README.md

  - ConfigMaps are used to store confi information separate from the code of an app so it won't be hardcoded.
 This can let certain information change without having to deploy the app

  - Environment variables get set at the start time of a container running.
 To set them again, restart the container

+- Open Shift projects are Kubernetes namespaces with more admin functions.

+- Open Shift includes a CLI and a web console view

 # Docker